 "Fantastic .
 So happy I did it!"

 "Excellent as always.
 I wouldn't consider sitting an exam without going on the OUPS revision weekend."

 "Sadly this will be my last Warwick Revision Weekend as I graduate this year.
 Over the last 3 years I have found them to be indispensable and credit them with helping me achieve great grades.
 Thank you.
 I will miss being part of it."

-The weekend lectures take place at Radcliffe Training and Conference Centre or the Arden Training Centre , University of Warwick.
-Accommodation will be in the same centre as the lectures while bedrooms are still available.
+The weekend lectures and accommodation will be at the Arden Training Centre , University of Warwick.
 Warwick is an award winning conference venue with excellent facilities.
 Access to the sports facilities, including the swimming pool, are included in the price.
 The university's central location with excellent transport links makes it easily accessible from all over the UK and Europe.
 There is ample free car parking.

 For directions on how to get to the University of Warwick go to http://www.warwickconferences.com/about-us/how-to-find-us